-176. The various factors relevant in the context of the origin of State responsibility are strictly to be distinguished.
+275. The various factors relevant in the context of the origin of State responsibility are strictly to be distinguished.
 Thus even where a specific conduct is attributable to a State, it will still be necessary to establish that this attributable conduct is contrary to an international legal obligation of the acting State.
 In other words, to demonstrate that a certain conduct is attributable to a State does not imply or even prejudge the legality or illegality of this conduct.
 Conversely, an act which is said to be in violation of an international obligation of a State must, in order to entail the responsibility of that State, be attributable to the latter.

-203 See, e.g., Partial Award, paras.
+303 See, e.g., Partial Award, paras.
 544-558.

-204 Partial Award para 554
+304 Partial Award, para, 554.

-177. Likewise, the fact that the conduct of a State is considered causal in relation to an injury suffered says nothing about the question as to whether this conduct was contrary to international law or, more specifically, contrary to an international legal obligation of that State.
+276. Likewise, the fact that the conduct of a State is considered causal in relation to an injury suffered says nothing about the question as to whether this conduct was contrary to international law or, more specifically, contrary to an international legal obligation of that State.
 International law requires for responsibility to attach to an act of a State that the conduct must constitute a breach of an international legal obligation in force for that State at that time.
-As Graefrath puts it, "State responsibility results from an internationally wrongful act, not from damage".
+As has been pointed out, "State responsibility results from an internationally wrongful act, not from damage".
 Neither the establishment of attribution of a conduct to a State, nor the establishment of the causation of damage by this attributable conduct suffice of themselves to entail State responsibility.

-178. The award of the Stockholm Tribunal erroneously confounds these separate requirements or elements of State responsibility, i.e. wrongful conduct, attribution, and causality.
+277. The Partial Award seems to merge these separate requirements or elements of State responsibility, i.e. wrongful conduct, attribution, and causality.
 In particular, it finds that the Media Council's alleged actions and omissions "caused the complete destruction of CME's investment".
 The Tribunal thus equates the alleged causality of the Media Council's conduct with the alleged violation of international law.
-And it does so by incorrectly relying on the work of the International Law Commission.
-The Tribunal wrongly refers to the commentary of the International Law Commission to article 31 on reparation.
-It is true that the International Law Commission in its commentary states that in cases where the injury in question was effectively caused by a combination of factors, only one of which is to be ascribed to the responsible State, international judicial practice appears not to support the reduction or attenuation of reparation for concurrent causes, except in cases of contributory fault.
+In doing so, the Partial Award relies on the work of the International Law Commission, specifically on the Commentary to Article 31 on reparation.
+That Commentary states that in cases where the injury in question was effectively caused by a combination of factors, only one of which is to be ascribed to the responsible State, international judicial practice appears not to support the reduction or attenuation of reparation for concurrent causes, except in cases of contributory fault.
 However, this general observation must be qualified in two aspects.

-179. First it is clear that article 31 of the ILC's articles requires that it is established that the State whose conduct is in question has violated an obligation incumbent on it under international law.
+278. First it is clear that the ILC's Article 31 requires that it is established that the State whose conduct is in question has violated an obligation incumbent on it under international law.
 Only after the illegality of the conduct is clearly ascertained, may the causality of this conduct be scrutinized.
-It is significant that the Stockholm Tribunal deals with the issue of causation before it addresses the question as to whether the acts and omissions by the Respondent, as established by the Tribunal, amounted to a violation of the Treaty at all.
+It is significant that the Tribunal deals with the issue of causation before it addresses the question as to whether the acts and omissions by the Respondent, as established by the Tribunal, amounted to a violation of the Treaty.

-205 This is clearly evidenced by para. (b) of Article 2.
+305 This is clearly evidenced by para. (b) of Article 2.
 With the exception of a few specific treaty regimes, not relevant here, international law does not provide for liability of States for lawful activities causing damage or injury to other States.

-206 Graefrath, B., Responsibility and Damages Caused: Relationship between Responsibility and Damages, 185 Receueil des cours - Collected Courses of The Hague Academy of International Law 9, 34 (1984 II).
+306 Graefrath, B., Responsibility and Damages Caused: Relationship between Responsibility and Damages, 185 Receueil des cours - Collected Courses of The Hague Academy of International Law 9, 34 (1984 II).